akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

 ---
 layout: post
-title: Stock Market Clustering
+title: Stock Market Clustering with Prim's Algorithm
 comments: True
 permalink: stock-clustering
 ---

-The goal of this analysis is to explore clustering in the S&P 500 index.
+This analysis explores clustering in the S&P 500 index.
 By identifying stocks that move together, we can predict stock price movements of similar stocks.
+Through the pandas, numpy, and matplotlib libraries, we calculate metrics to model the stock market.
+By employing Prim and Kruskal's clustering algorithms, we can discover patterns in the underlying structure of equities.

 To do this, we use the 2015 daily adjusted close prices of all of the firms listed on the S&P 500.
 The data can be found on and downloaded from websites such as Google Finance or Yahoo Finance.
 The exact dataset used in this post can be found [here](https://www.dropbox.com/s/ra5a4w1h82fjq6u/SP_500_close_2015.csv) and [here](https://www.dropbox.com/s/ahof61wjlaz27ee/SP_500_firms.csv).